kmalakoff/knockback/README.md

 ###Replaceable Dependencies

-* [LoDash](http://lodash.com/) - it you prefer LoDash, we've got support for it!
+* [LoDash](http://lodash.com/) - it you prefer LoDash to Underscore.js, we've got support for it!
-* [Parse](https://www.parse.com/) - (***new!***) instead of Backbone.js, you can use Parse.
+* [Parse](https://www.parse.com/) - instead of Backbone.js, you can use Parse.
 Please note: there is no support for module loading and if you include Parse, it overrides Backbone.js and Underscore.js

 ###Compatible Components

-* [BackboneRelational.js](https://github.com/PaulUithol/Backbone-relational/) - provides helpers for one-to-one and one-to-many relationships between your Backbone.Models.
+* [BackboneORM](http://vidigami.github.io/backbone-orm/) - A polystore ORM for Node.js and the browser
+* [Backbone-Relational.js](http://backbonerelational.org/) - Get and set relations (one-to-one, one-to-many, many-to-one) for Backbone models
+* [Backbone Associations](http://dhruvaray.github.io/backbone-associations/) - Create object hierarchies with Backbone models.
+Respond to hierarchy changes using regular Backbone events
+* [Supermodel.js](http://pathable.github.io/supermodel/) - Minimal Model Tracking for Backbonejs
 * [BackboneModelRef.js](https://github.com/kmalakoff/backbone-modelref/) - provides a reference to a Backbone.Model that can be bound to your view before the model is loaded from the server (along with relevant load state notifications).
 * [KnockbackNavigators.js](https://github.com/kmalakoff/knockback-navigators/) - provides page and pane navigation including history and state (useful for single-page and mobile apps).
 Can be used independently from Knockback.js.
 * [KnockbackInspector.js](https://github.com/kmalakoff/knockback-inspector/) - provides customizable tree view of models and collections for viewing and editing your data (useful for debugging and visualizaing JSON).

+###Modules to Extend Core

+To minimize library size, you can choose to use Knockback Core and then extend it with the following modules.

+* 'knockback-defaults' - lib/defaults.js module.
+Comes bundled with knockback.js and knockback-full-stack.js.
+* 'knockback-formatting' - lib/formatting.js module.
+Comes bundled with knockback.js and knockback-full-stack.js.
+* 'knockback-localization' - lib/localization.js module.
+Comes bundled with knockback.js and knockback-full-stack.js.
+* 'knockback-triggering' - lib/triggering.js module.
+Comes bundled with knockback.js and knockback-full-stack.js.
+* 'knockback-validation' - lib/validation.js module.
+Comes bundled with knockback.js and knockback-full-stack.js.
+* 'knockback-statistics' - lib/statistics.js module.
+Not bundled with any library nor component.

 Why Write Knockback.js?